The Booth Family- One Hundred Years of Jarratts Life

 The officiating minister, a Mr Lawson, thought the occasion more than usually solemn and stepped out of his normal way to offer words of warning and comfort at the end of the service to the mourners.
 Reflecting the values of the times, this included a heartfelt plea for them to make their peace with God, to be ready for whenever the summons came for them.
 Lawson concluded by pointing all to “that home in heaven where there shall be no sorrow, no tears and no parting, and where they might spend eternity together with their departed and dear friends in the presence of God and his angels.”

 An incongruous observation in the report of the funeral was the statement that Benjamin’s widow and four youngest children would be eligible to receive a payment of 13 shillings a week as the fruits of his prudently laying by 3d a week to insure against death at work.
 It is unclear what Mary Ann did after 1881 when the census recorded her as a 50 year old widow being supported by her daughters.
-The next record of her is her death in 1905 in Barnsley aged 74.
-She would have lost some of her support as her younger children became old enough to work, but Benjamin’s decision to put aside 3d a week would have given his widow a little financial security.
+The next record of her is in 1898 when she lived in Rich Lane Barnsley and was a householder eligible to vote in County and Parish elections.
+She is missing from records after 1899 until her death in 1905 in Barnsley aged 74.
+She would have lost some of her support as her younger children became old enough to work, but Benjamin’s decision to put aside 3d a week clearly gave his widow a little financial security.

 Compiled from BMD records, census information, details from a family historian and a report in the Barnsley Chronicle.